+FES welcomes parents, visitors, and volunteers.
 If you need to come into the school, please park in a parking space, not the drop-off lane.
-FES welcomes parents, visitors, and volunteers.
 When visiting FES, all guests are required to sign in at the front office and obtain a visitor pass by getting their license scanned in the Safe Visitor System.
 This includes arrival and dismissal times.

-All parents and school volunteers must complete a background check in compliance with Indiana Code before working with FES students, including going on field trips.
+All parents and school volunteers must complete a background check at least two weeks prior to the event to be in compliance with Indiana Code before working with FES students, including going on field trips.
 This is for the safety of all our students.